 40 lbs

 I never picked one up again.
-I started eating better.
-I lost 40 pounds.
-Twenty years later I'm in better shape in my 50s than I was in my 20s, and I have to tell you, I would never have believed any of that was possible if you'd told me before I sat down for that first hypnosis session.
+Over the months that followed, I started eating better, working out, and the weight came off naturally.
+Twenty years later, I'm in better shape in my 50s than I was in my 20s, and I have to tell you, I would never have believed any of that was possible if you'd told me before I sat down for that first hypnosis session.

-That experience changed my life.
-It also led to my career.
+That experience changed my life, and it led directly to my career.
 I became a clinical hypnotherapist because I wanted to give other smokers the same shift I'd been given.

 Here's what worked.